 - 1. Open the API Designer. - 2.
-On the menu bar, click View | Start page. - 3.
-On the start page, expand the C# development pane. - In the C# development pane, click → Synchronize C# project with base.
+In the menu bar, click View > Home. - 3.
+On the start page, expand the C# development pane. - 4.
+In the C# development pane, click ⇔ Synchronize C# project with base.
 You now see the objects that you have changed outside the API Designer. - 5.
-In the list on the right, next to the changed objects, select the actions that you want to perform for the API Designer project.
+In the list, next to the changed objects, select the actions that you want to perform for the API Designer project.